terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/s4hana-bw4hana-standard/README.md

   |_all files similar to listed in point 2 above example file
   |_maintainance planner stack xml file (optional)
 ```
-**Do not mix the HANA DB binaries with the S4HANA/BW4HANA solution binaries otherwise the ansible playbook execution will fail.**
+**Do not mix the HANA DB binaries with the S/4HANA or BW/4HANA solution binaries otherwise the ansible playbook execution will fail.**

 4. If you have a **Maintainance planner stack xml** file, place it under the **same folder as S4HANA_2022** and not under the HANA DB directory.
 Applies to all other versions as well.
 Mention only the name of this file in variable **'ansible_sap_solution_vars.sap_swpm_mp_stack_file_name'**.
 Leave it **empty** if you do not have this stack xml file.
-5. **'cos_configuration'** variable needs to be set correctly based on the folder structure created.
+5. **'ibmcloud_cos_configuration'** variable needs to be set correctly based on the folder structure created.

-   `"cos_region":` region of cos bucket in IBM cloud.
+   `"cos_region":` region of IBM Cloud Object Storage instance bucket.
 Example **eu-gb**\
    `"cos_bucket_name":`  cos bucket name\
    `"cos_hana_software_path":` folder path to hana db binaries from the root of bucket.
 Example from point 3 the value would be **"s4hana2022/HANA_DB"**\
-   `"cos_solution_software_path":` folder path to s4hana binaries from the root of bucket.
+   `"cos_solution_software_path":` folder path to S/4HANA binaries from the root of bucket.
 Example from point 3 the value would be **"s4hana2022/S4HANA_2022"**

 ## Post Deployment